renatogalera/ai-commit/README.md

 # AI-Commit

-**AI-Commit** is a powerful tool that generates [Conventional Commits](https://www.conventionalcommits.org/) using AI (OpenAI, Google Gemini, Anthropic Claude, DeepSeek). *Automatically generate commit messages for Git, saving you time and improving your commit history.*
+**AI-Commit** is a powerful CLI tool designed to revolutionize your Git workflow by leveraging AI for two key tasks: generating commit messages and providing basic code reviews.
+By integrating cutting-edge AI models, AI-Commit helps you create meaningful, Conventional Commits-compliant messages and get quick feedback on your code changes, right from your terminal.

 It supports:
 - **OpenAI**